amanchandra333/amanchandra333.github.io/_posts/2016-12-07-assembling-a-multicopter.markdown

 Open the Mission Planner and select the COM port drop-down on the upper-right corner of the screen (near the **Connect** button).
 Select **AUTO** or the specific port for your board (**PX4 FMU** or **Arduino Mega 2560**).
 Set the Baud rate to **115200** as shown.
 Don’t hit **Connect** just yet.

-On the Mission Planner’s **Initial Setup | Install Firmware** screen select the appropriate icon that matches your frame (i.e. Quad, Hexa).
+On the Mission Planner’s **Initial Setup->Install Firmware** screen select the appropriate icon that matches your frame (i.e. Quad, Hexa).
 Answer **Yes** when it asks you “Are you sure?”.

 If all goes well you will see some status appear on the bottom right including the words, “erase...”, “program...”, “verify..” and “Upload Done”.
 The firmware has been succesfully uploaded to the board.